grayson-is-cool-i-guess/OpenTag-MapEditor/README.md

-# OpenTag-MapEditor
+# Open Tag Map Editor
-the unity proj to make custom maps
+The editor to make custom maps for Open Tag.
+Don't know how to, or want more help?
+The wiki is here: [eagler](https://github.com/grayson-is-cool-i-guess/OpenTag-MapEditor/wiki)